Transgenderism, transsexualism, and gender identity

 - Religious solitude: Comments by religious conservatives are rare.
 We have discussed two references elsewhere: -- one anonymous Catholic and one evangelical para-church director.
 However, it would seem that there is a strong belief among many conservative Christians that:

-- transgender individuals may be more accurately described as suffering from "gender confusion," not from gender identity disorder.
+- Transgender individuals may be more accurately described as suffering from "gender confusion," not from Gender Dysphoria.

 - Gender reassignment surgery (GRS) usually "doesn't work" and often "increases the likelihood of depression and psychic disturbances."

 This position is firmly held by those in this "solitude" and is derived from their understanding of truth as derived from their interpretation of biblical passages.
-They also exhibit very little doubt in the correctness of their understanding of GID because it is based on their interpretation of biblical passages and their understanding of God.
+They also exhibit very little doubt in the correctness of their understanding of Gender Dysphoria because it is based on their interpretation of biblical passages, as well as their understanding of God and the nature of the Bible.

 As the Christianity Today article concludes: